 The following graph shows 9 anchors at the position (450, 350) of an image with size (600, 900).

-Let’s single out the red boxes/anchors.
+Let’s single out the brown boxes/anchors (inner most boxes in above figure).
 The three boxes have height width ratios 1:1, 1:2 and 2:1 respectively.

 Now we’ve 9 Anchor boxes for each position of the feature map.
 But there might be many boxes which are not having any object in it.
 So model needs to learn which anchor box could possibly have the our object in it.
 The anchor box with our object in it could be classified as foreground and rest would be background.
 And at the same time Model needs to learn the offsets for the foreground boxes to adjust for fitting the objects.
 And this brings us to the next step .